codemeta/codemeta.github.io/content/user-guide.md

 [git tag](https://github.com/codemeta/codemeta/tags) for the raw version, e.g.
 <https://raw.githubusercontent.com/codemeta/codemeta/2.0-rc/codemeta.jsonld>.
-*Please do not refer to the raw GitHub URL for the master branch*, as this is /subject to change and will not guarantee a stable metadata file.
+*Please do not refer to the raw GitHub URL for the master branch*, as this is subject to change and will not guarantee a stable metadata file.